denisenkom/go-mssqldb/doc/how-to-use-table-valued-parameters.md

 }
 ```

-Create a `mssql.TVPType` object, and pass the slice of structs into the `TVPValue` member.
-Set `TVPTypeName` to the table type name, and `TVPScheme` to the schema which the table type belongs to.
-If `TVPScheme` is not specified, SQL Server searches the table type from the default schema of your user in SQL Server.
-Note the `TVPTypeName` and `TVPScheme` members may be combined in future implementations of the go-mssqldb driver (see [issue 458](https://github.com/denisenkom/go-mssqldb/issues/458)).
+Create a `mssql.TVP` object, and pass the slice of structs into the `Value` member.
+Set `TypeName` to the table type name.

 ```
-tvpType := mssql.TVPType{
+tvpType := mssql.TVP{
-	TVPTypeName: "LocationTableType",
+	TypeName: "LocationTableType",
-	TVPScheme:   "",
-	TVPValue:    locationTableTypeData,
+	Value:    locationTableTypeData,
 }
 ```